-The College Board, and the American College Testing Program (ACT).
+The University of Central Oklahoma's Testing Center is a national test center for Educational Testing Services (ETS), The College Board, and the American College Testing Program (ACT).
 Testing Services administers national college entrance exams such as the ACT, SAT, GRE Subject Exam, and the PPST; visit those web sites for schedule and registration information.
 Testing Services also offers residual ACT and institutional TOEFL exams to prospective UCO students on a weekly basis (results of residual and institutional exams cannot be transferred to other institutions).
 Moreover, Testing Services offers two types of "challenge" examinations designed to evaluate learning for the purpose of awarding college credit: 1) Nationally Standardized tests CLEP, Dantes, Advanced Placement (AP); and 2) Departmental tests based specifically on UCO curriculum which may be objective, essay, and/or performance based.
 For more information, visit Thatcher 301; call (405) 974-2388; or visit: